Quansight/Quansight-website/apps/labs/posts/array-api-support-scikit-learn.md

 ### Compiled Code

 Scikit-learn contains a mixture of Python code and compiled code in Cython, C, and C++.
 For example, typical machine learning algorithms such as random forests, linear models, and gradient boosted trees all have compiled code.
 Given that the Array API standard is a Python API, it is most productive to adapt scikit-learn's Python code to use the standard.
-This limitation restricts the amount of functionality can take advantage of Array API.
+This limitation restricts the amount of functionality that can take advantage of Array API.

-Currently, scikit-learn contributors are experimenting with a plugin system to dispatch complied code to external libraries.
+Currently, scikit-learn contributors are experimenting with a plugin system to dispatch compiled code to external libraries.
 Although there is compiled code, Array API will still play a critical role to get the plugin system up and running.
-For example, scikit-learn commonly preforms computation in Python before and after dispatching a external library:
+For example, scikit-learn commonly preforms computation in Python before and after dispatching to an external library:

 ```python
 def fit(self, X, y):